cda94581/stiadsbot/docs/index.md

 heroImage: /images/logo.png
 heroAlt: Discord Bots by cda94581
 heroTitle: Discord Bots by cda94581
-tagline: A collection of Discord Bots, made by cda94581.
-The bots include a variety of features.
+tagline: A collection of Discord Bots, made by cda94581, including a variety of useful and useless features.
 actions:
   - text: STIADS👀 Bot
     link: /stiadsbot